A Miserable Disease

-There are lots of people that suffer from dependency to drugs and/or alcohol, and many people have loved ones that suffer from dependency to drugs or alcohol.
+There are people who suffer from dependency on drugs and/or alcohol, and many people have loved ones that suffer from dependency on drugs or alcohol.
 Addiction is an awful, unhappy disease to live with.
 It is not a choice or moral failing, but a disease.
 It affects the body and the mind so that the addict can’t function properly without the addiction.
 The body has grown so dependent on the addiction that the addict will do just about anything to stay addicted.
 If that means ignoring the needs of their loved ones - or in some cases even harming them - they will do it to keep their addiction going.

 The solution for any addict is a supervised rehab process.
 The process of rehabilitation, or rehab, is to help addicts come to realize their dependency, learn to recognize and keep away from triggers that make them use, and learn how to live as a recovering addict.
 Sometimes an intervention is necessary to show the addict that they need help immediately.
 If an addict can see the harm that the addiction is causing, they can realize that rehab help is necessary.

-An intervention is a well-organized meeting during which the addict’s friends, family, and loved ones come together to confront the addict about their drug and alcohol problem.
-They present the addict with specific examples of how they’ve harmed themselves or others and encourage them to go into a rehab program.
-It is best to hire a certified interventionist to plan a successful intervention.
 The interventionist should be someone familiar with addiction treatment and the best ways of dealing with addiction.
 In many cases, the interventionist is a recovering addict as well.
 That helps them better communicate with the addict, for they understand the challenges.
 An intervention is not the same as rehabilitation.
 It won’t stop an addict from abusing drugs and/or alcohol.
-But when followed immediately by rehabilitation, interventions are effective, powerful tools for getting loved ones help.
+But when followed immediately by rehabilitation, interventions are effective, powerful tools for getting loved ones to help.

 Detox and Beyond